biopython/biopython.github.io/wiki/BioSQL.md

 Creating a (sub) database
 =========================

-BioSQL lets us defined names "sub" databases within the single SQL database (which we called *bioseqdb* earlier).
+BioSQL lets us define named "sub" databases within the single SQL database (which we called *bioseqdb* earlier).
 For this example, lets create a one for some orchid sequences: